Book Summary: The Forty Rules of Love by Elif Shafak

 Rumi’s Transformation

-Under Shams’ influence, Rumi undergoes a profound transformation.
-He abandons his role as a scholar and embraces poetry and music as expressions of divine love.
-This shift alienates him from his family and community, but it also marks the birth of his identity as a mystic poet.
+Under Shams, the influence of Shams, Rumi undergoes a profound change.
+Rumi abandons his position as a scholar and discovers music and poetry as manifestations of love for God.
+The shift in his style separates him from his friends and family.
+However, it marks the beginning of his self-identification as a poet of the mystics.

 Part 4: Fire – The Trial of Love